CarmeTeam/Carme-Docu/InstallDoc/README.md

    **Note:** To know how to modify these variables, refer to [How to customize the config file](#how-to-customize-the-config-file).

-2. Add Carme prolog and epilogs files to your already existing SLURM directories
+2. If you use prolog and epilog files in your `slurm.conf`, then you must add Carme-prologs and epilogs to your already existing directories:

    Carme uses its own `PrologSlurmctld`, `Prolog`, `EpilogSlurmctld`, and `Epilog` files.
-These files are stored in `/opt/Carme/Carme-Scripts/slurm/job-scripts/*`.
-For each variable we have:
+These files are stored in `/opt/Carme/Carme-Scripts/slurm/job-scripts/*`:

    ```
    PrologSlurmctld=/opt/Carme/Carme-Scripts/slurm/job-scripts/slurmctld-prolog-scripts/prolog.sh